 ACE provides Corps Members with food on project days; Corps Members are responsible for providing their own food on off-days.

+Housing: While on project, the crew will be camping in a public campground near Gatlinburg, TN.
 ACE provides Corps Members housing on off-days during their term of service.
 When working in or near North Carolina, Corps Members spend off-days in our hostel-style housing in Asheville.
 When working remotely, Corps Members will be provided housing in those remote locations.
 The member will provide his or her own blankets/pillow/sleeping bag/towels.